ZiGorium/Trikrome/.github/md_posts/Potfa_update2.md

 excerpt: "potfa updates."
 ---

- Just added line of sight, builings have collsion, and montser can path towards the player when he is in view.
+ Just added line of sight, builings have collsion, and montser can path towards the player when he is in view. great stuffs

  sadly, there are a few bugs but those will get worked out eventually as awlays.